CSPT1-TEAMS/Sprint-Challenge-Authentication/ANSWERS.md

 - **JWT** stands for JSON Web Token.
 Per my understanding JWTs are used to verify that the data was sent by an authentic sourse.
 A JWT is really just a string in the format of header.payload.signature.
-Based on notes taken from what I've read about JWTs, the header and the payload are both encoded and both of those are passed to a hashing function which generates a signature based on the header and the payload.
+Based on notes taken from what I've read about JWTs, the header and the payload are both encoded and both of those are passed to a hashing function which generates a signature based on the header and the payload plus a secret key that both the server and the client have.
+The signature is used to authenticate the user.
+My understanding gets fuzzy after that.

 2. What does bcrypt do in order to prevent attacks?
+- Cryptographic password hashes can be susceptible to brute-force attacks and hash-collision attacks, or two different strings producing the same cryptographic hash. bcrypt makes brute-force attacks slower and minimizes hash collision using a technique called *key stretching*. bcrypt uses *x* amount of rounds for encrypting to make the hash more secure.
+Pretty cool stuff!

 3. What are the three parts of the JSON Web Token?